dmpio/omin/README.md

     2. Use the [`cd`](#FIXME: Add link) command to change your current directory to where you would like to create your project.
     3. When at your target directory copy and paste the following command then press <kbd>Enter</kbd>:
         `cookiecutter https://github.com/dmpio/cookiecutter-omin-jupyter-notebook`
+    4. `cookiecutter` will prompt you for your name and email then it will create a custom jupyter notebook `.ipynb` file populating it with the information collected from the prompts.
+    5. #FIXME: Add a fancy GIF showing behavior.

+#### Jupyter Notebook/Lab extensions

+1. Install jupyter

 ---